List of Cornell University fraternities and sororities: Dormant chapters

-Multicultural Greek & Fraternal Council
+Multicultural Greek and Fraternal Council

 Sororities and Fraternities constituting the Multicultural Greek and Fraternal Council (MGFC) were originally affiliated with specific ethnicities or languages.
-Most of these organizations are now fully integrated as are the rest of Cornell's Greek letter organizations.
+Most of these organizations are now fully integrated, as are the rest of Cornell's Greek letter organizations.
 All MGFC chapters are.
 Listed with dates of local founding and national conference membership, these are men's and women's organizations that voluntarily coordinate their efforts within the MGFC.
 As part of MGFC or University self-governance during disciplinary action, chapters may be suspended ("de-recognized") for a time.
 Unless the suspensions result in long-term closure of the chapter or forfeiture of a building, they should not be removed from this list.
-Active groups in bold, dormant groups in italics.
+Active groups are in bold, and dormant groups are in italics.
 See the Office of Student Life for current MGFC members.
 The inter-Greek councils often cooperate on programs and policies, as do individual chapters from among the several Greek councils.